mchav/dataframe/README.md

 * Apache arrow and Parquet compatability
 * Integration with common data formats (currently only supports CSV)
 * Support windowed plotting (currently only supports ASCII plots)
-* Create a lazy API that builds an execution graph instead of running eagerly (will be used to compute on files larger than RAM)

 ## Contributing
 * Please first submit an issue and we can discuss there.